 8.64 GHz non-EDMG duplicate: A transmission format of the PHY that replicates a 2.16 GHz non- EDMG transmission in four adjacent 2.16 GHz channels.

-2.16+2.16 GHz non-EDMG duplicate: A transmission format of the PHY that replicates a 2.16 GHz non-EDMG transmission in two frequency segments of one 2.16 GHz channel.
+2.16+2.16 GHz non-EDMG duplicate: A transmission format of the PHY that replicates a 2.16 GHz non-EDMG transmission in two not neceseraly adjacent frequency segments of one 2.16 GHz channel.

 4.32+4.32 GHz non-EDMG duplicate: A transmission format of the PHY that replicates a 2.16 GHz non-EDMG transmission in two frequency segments of two adjacent 2.16 GHz channels where the two frequency segments of channels are not necessarily adjacent.